Compressed representation of Learning Spaces: Compression of Knowledge Spaces using more subtle wildcards

-The knowledge states containing 3 and 4 but avoiding 9 and 10 are enshrined in the right part of Table 6.
+The knowledge states containing 3 and 4 but avoiding 9 and 10 are enshrined in the right part of Table 5.
 They number to 8, and so $p = 8/77$.

-{\bf 4.3} From Table 5 we can also calculate Atoms$(7)$ (say) as follows.
-Since $7 \in X$ for all $X \in \, \mbox{Atoms}(7)$ we see that Atoms$(7)$ is contained in the union of the {\it candidate rows} in Table 5 whose seventh entry is $1$ or $2$.
-In fact, if RowMin denotes the set of all row-minimal members of candidate rows, then by definition of Atoms$(7)$ we have Atoms$(7) \subseteq \ \mbox{RowMin}$.
-We claim that the members of RowMin are the bitstrings in Table 7:
+{\bf 4.3} From Table 4 we can also calculate Atoms$(7)$ (say) as follows.
+Since $7 \in X$ for all $X \in \, \mbox{Atoms}(7)$ we see that Atoms$(7)$ is contained in the union of the {\it candidate rows} in Table 4, i.e. whose seventh entry is $1$ or $2$ (rendered boldface).
+In fact, if RowMin denotes the set of all {\it row-minimal} sets of candidate rows, then by definition of Atoms$(7)$ we have Atoms$(7) \subseteq \ \mbox{RowMin}$.
+We claim that the members of RowMin are the bitstrings in Table 6: